andycroll/andycroll.com/_posts/2018/2018-06-24-ignore-php-bots-with-rack-attack.md

   credit: 'Jehyun Sung'
 ---

-If your site becomes popular, or even just long-lasting you might see a bunch of 404 errors in your logs.
+If your site has been around for a long time or starts getting popular, you might see a bunch of 404 errors in your logs.

 Sometimes these errors are for pages like `/wp_login.php` or other PHP files.
 If you see these, it's likely automated bots scanning the internet for security vulnerabilities in WordPress.